Skip to main content

 How to create and customize a teaser

 Start with a template.
 Many Claspo’s designs already include teasers.
-When choosing such a template, just toggle the switch to attach it.
+When choosing such a template, just click the radio button to attach it.

 Create from scratch.
 If your design doesn’t include a teaser or you didn’t set it up at the very beginning, you can add one manually in the editor.